sunshinejr/SwiftyUserDefaults/README.md

 Do you like to customize your app/script/tests by UserDefaults?
 Now it's fully supported on our side, statically typed of course.

-_Note: for now we support only `Bool`, `Double`, `Int`, `String` values, but if you have any other requests for that feature, please open an issue or PR and we can talk about implementing it in new versions._
+_Note: for now we support only `Bool`, `Double`, `Float`, `Int`, `String` values, but if you have any other requests for that feature, please open an issue or PR and we can talk about implementing it in new versions._

 ### You can pass your arguments in your schema:
 <img src="https://i.imgur.com/SDpOBpK.png" alt="Pass launch arguments in Xcode Schema editor." />